 Hotspots analytics is a type of data analysis that identifies areas of high activity or “hotspots” within a dataset.
 Hotspots analysis is used to identify patterns, trends, and areas of high importance within data, often with the goal of optimizing processes or identifying areas for improvement.

-Some of the features of hotspots analytics
+Some of the features of hotspot analytics

 10. Clicktale

-Heatmaps, session recording, conversion statistics, advanced analytics, etc. are all features of Clicktale.
+Heatmaps, session recording, conversion statistics, advanced analytics, etc., are all features of Clicktale.

 Some of the key features of ClickTale include: